ZcashFoundation/zebra/book/src/dev/rfcs/drafts/0005-treestate.md

-To validate blocks involving shielded transactions, we have to check the computed treestate from the included transactions against the block header metadata (for Sapling) or previously finalized state (for Sprout).
+To validate blocks involving shielded transactions, we have to check the computed treestate from the included transactions against the block header metadata (for Sapling and Orchard) or previously finalized state (for Sprout).
 This document describes how we compute and manage that data, assuming a finalized state service as described in the [State Updates RFC](https://zebra.zfnd.org/dev/rfcs/0005-state-updates.md).